Civic Beautification Grant

 In 2018, the Club gave a total of $4,000 to the following recipients: Boys & Girls Club $600; Hope at the Brick House $400; QC Botanical Center $600; Bettendorf Centennial Garden $250; Friends of Hauberg Center $500; Quad City Food Forest $650; Scott County Y Early Learning Centers $500 and the Florenciente Community Garden $500.

-Do you have a Civic Beautification Project the Garden Club might be interested in?
-Don’t miss the March 19, 2019 deadline.
+Do you have a Civic Beautification Project the Garden Club can assist you with?
+Don’t miss the March 19, 2021 deadline.
 We would love to hear from you!

 At the request of Mrs. William A. Hewitt in 1976, the Club undertook the care of the St. Francis Garden at St. Anthony’s Care Center in Rock Island.
 Here began a tradition of community service.
 Members were required to garden there two mornings each summer and continued with the responsibility until early 2000’s when the property was sold for development.